Scalingo/documentation/_posts/addons/2000-01-01-docker-image-addon.md

 ### Run your app

-The entry point of the image is a script located at `/start`.
+The entrypoint of the image is a script located at `/start`.
 Its usage is:

 ```bash
 /start <container type>